foluke-ui-kit/rc-tables/README.md

 # RC-Tables

-A simple and easy to use set of ES6 classes for building react table components
+A simple and easy to use set of ES6 classes for building react table components -- created for use as a base in building dynamic react apps for displaying data-sets.

 ## Install